 In the UK, fire safety in workplaces is primarily governed by the Regulatory Reform (Fire Safety) Order 2005 (often shortened to the Fire Safety Order).
 It applies to virtually all non-domestic premises, including offices, warehouses, factories, shops, schools, and care homes.

 Under this legislation, the “responsible person” has a legal duty to ensure fire risks are managed.
 This role usually falls to the employer, building owner, occupier, or anyone with a degree of control over the premises.
 In some cases, multiple people may share this responsibility, such as landlords and tenants in multi-occupancy buildings.
+This shared accountability is particularly critical in complex environments like property management where the lines of duty can often blur between the freeholder and the leaseholder.
+Recent legislative updates, including the Fire Safety Act 2021 and the Building Safety Act 2022, have further clarified that external walls and flat entrance doors are now strictly within the scope of the Fire Safety Order, increasing the technical depth required for a valid fire safety audit.

 Failure to meet these obligations?
 It is a criminal offence, with penalties ranging from heavy fines to imprisonment.